EduardoKrausME/moodle-message_kopereemail/README.md

 * Create a **custom HTML template** for it.
 * From then on, whenever that provider is triggered, the email will use the custom HTML.

-> Result: the “default Moodle” text is not sent when a custom template exists for that provider.
+> Result: the "default Moodle" text is not sent when a custom template exists for that provider.

 ### 2) HTML wrapper (base email template)